mlavin/django-hilbert/docs/middleware.rst

 To use this middleware you must be using `django.contrib.auth.middleware.AuthenticationMiddleware <http://docs.djangoproject.com/en/1.3/ref/middleware/#module-django.contrib.auth.middleware>`_ and it must be included above :ref:`SSLUserMiddleware`.
+Note if you would like to use both :ref:`SSLRedirectMiddleware` and :ref:`SSLUserMiddleware` then :ref:`SSLUserMiddleware` should be included first.

 .. code-block:: python